gbouras13/plassembler/README.md

 # Method

-1. Long reads are filtered using [nanofilt](https://github.com/wdecoster/nanofilt) .
+1. Long reads are filtered using [chopper](https://github.com/wdecoster/chopper) and randomly subsampled to 30x the proivided chromosome size -c with [rasusa](https://github.com/mbhall88/rasusa).
 2. Long-read only assembly is conducted with [Flye](https://github.com/fenderglass/Flye).
 3. If the resulting assembly is checked.
-If the largest contig is over 90% of the length of the provided chromosome size -c, then it is identified as the chromosome and extracted.
+If the largest contig is over the length of the provided chromosome size -c, then it is identified as the chromosome and extracted.
 Any other contigs are extracted as putative plasmid contigs, if Flye assembled any.
-Otherwise, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check -c).
+If no chromosome is identified, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check -c).
 4. Short reads are filtered using [fastp](https://github.com/OpenGene/fastp).
-5. Long reads are mapped to any putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide), and short reads are mapped using [bwa](https://github.com/lh3/bwa).
+5. Long & short reads are mapped to the identified chromosome and any putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide).
-6. Long reads are mapped to the chromosome using minimap2 and short reads are mapped using bwa.
-This is done to identify reads that do not map to the chromosome (for any plasmids that Flye may have missed assembling).
-7. All reads that map to the putative plasmid contigs and all reads that do not map the chromosome are extracted, combined and de-duplicated using [seqkit](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163962).
+6. All reads that map to the putative plasmid contigs and all reads that are unmapped are extracted, combined and de-duplicated using [pysam](https://github.com/pysam-developers/pysam), [samtools](https://doi.org/10.1093/bioinformatics/btp352) and [seqkit](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163962).
-8. The de-deduplicated read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
+7. The resulting read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
-9. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
+8. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
 See also this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
-10. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.
+9. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.
-11. All plasmid contigs are compared against [PLSDB](https://doi.org/10.1093/nar/gkab1111) using [mash](https://github.com/marbl/Mash) with a cutoff maximum mash distance of 0.1.
+10. All plasmid contigs are compared against [PLSDB](https://doi.org/10.1093/nar/gkab1111) using [mash](https://github.com/marbl/Mash) with a cutoff maximum mash distance of 0.1.

-Other Features (Work in Progress)
+# Other Features

+1. Assembled mode.

+Thanks to @gaworj, assembled mode has been added to Plassembler from v1.0.0.
+This allows you to calculate the copy numbers of already assembled plasmids you may have, skipping assembly.
+You can specify this with the `-a` flag, along with your chromosome FASTA file using `--input-chromosome` and your plasmids FASTA file `--input_plasmids`.

+2. Multi-mapped reads.
-1. All reads that map to both the chromosome and plasmids are extracted and assembled (short read only assembly).
-This may be useful to identify possible insertion sequences and transposases that are shared between plasmid and chromosome.
+All reads that map to multiple contigs (mostly, reads that map to both the chromosome and plasmids, but also to multiple putative plasmids) can be extracted using the `--multi-map` options.
+These may be of interest if you are looking at shared mobile genetic elements.

 # Installation

-Plassembler should run and has been tested on Linux and MacOSX machines.
+Plassembler should run and has been tested on Linux and MacOS machines.

 The easiest way to install plassembler is via conda - Plassembler is on bioconda.